-- There’s no need to involve your IT team
+1) No need to involve your IT team

 Even a piece of desktop software that works perfectly on every machine it’s installed on is going to require your organization’s IT team to step in at some point.
 Desktop software has to be installed and supported—and your IT team will have to keep track of where licenses are in use as people enter and exit the business.